Brevities on passing Events, complied by Julian.

 We suggest a day of Imperial commemoration, and the wearing of some Imperial emblem to the memory of those who fearlessly met death

-"In the cyclone of war,"
+"In the cyclone of war,"and worse than death

 "In the battle's eclipse" --